Clean a dirty house in under two hours with this daily routine

-Since the dishes have been soaking for some time now, I don’t have to spend a lot of time scrubbing the dirt off.
-After washing and arranging them on the rack to dry, the next stop is at the microwave.
+Since the dishes have been soaking for some time now, you don’t have to spend a lot of time scrubbing the dirt off.
+After washing them, arrange them on a rack to dry.

-I later concentrate on the laundry basket and the washing machine.
-Since I did most of this task the night before I simply put inside the washing machine whatever else I found and press the start button.
+While the dishes are drying, concentrate on the dirty laundry basket and the washing machine.
+Put a load of laundry inside the washing machine and press the start button.

-While the washing machine is doing its job (40 minutes) I move to my next task.
+While the washing machine is doing its job move on to your next task: the kitchen.

 Kitchen and Disinfecting Surfaces (10 minutes)

 It is time to concentrate on the kitchen.
 Clean all kitchen counters and surfaces with a disinfectant-purpose cleaner.

 You can use your favorite disinfectant for countertops and other surfaces, but apple cider vinegar does the trick if you don’t have any at hand.

 Dampen a clean cloth in a mixture of one cup of warm water and half a cup of vinegar and wipe all surfaces that you regularly come into contact with.